![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 his reputation in the literary scene as a reporter, columnist, short

-interested in Gide, Proust, and Nietzsche.
-He considered Fyodor
+interested in Gide, Proust, and Nietzsche, and considered Fyodor

 Sherwood Anderson, but their friendship ended in a quarrel.
 Its cause

-was never clearly explained by either writer.
-Anderson was portrayed in
+has never been clearly explained by either writer.
+Anderson was

 Erik Dorn under the name Warren Lockwood, a middle-aged midwestern novelist, but in a favorable light.
 Hecht left the News and founded in